The expandable hard disk device for Atari ST/MegaST/STE/MegaSTE

 - A PCB with all components soldered and tested, including the DB-19 connector for the Atari ACSI port.

-- A DB-20 connector to expand the ACSI port to Satan Disk and other devices (not soldered).
+- A IDC-20 connector to expand the ACSI port to Satan Disk and other devices (not soldered).

 - Pre-installed latest stable firmware.